Non-backtracking Graph Neural Networks: Experiment Details

 \begin{proof} The proof is a straightforward combination of \cref{lem:acc-time-srw-decompose} and \cref{lem:acc-time-srw-neighbor}.

 \end{proof}

-\subsection{Access time of begrudgingly backtracking random walks}
+\subsection{Access Time of Begrudgingly Backtracking Random Walks}

-In this section, we derive formulas for the access time of begrudgingly backtracking random walks on tree graphs.
-As mentioned in the preliminaries, we use $\Tt$ to denote the access time of begrudgingly backtracking.
-At a high level, this section consists of the following proofs.

-\begin{enumerate} \item We decompose the access time for two nodes $v_{0}$ and $v_{N}$ into summations of access time of neighboring nodes in the path. (\cref{lem:acc-time-bbrw-decompose}) \item The decomposed term in 1. can be formulated using (i) the return time and (ii) the access time between neighboring nodes. (\cref{lem:decomposed-bbrw-def}) \item The return time of a node can be formulated in terms of the number of edges and the degree of a node. (\cref{lem:return-time-bbrw}) \item The access time between neighboring nodes can be formulated using the number of edges and the degree of the node. (\cref{lem:acc-time-bbrw-neighbor}) \end{enumerate}
+In this section, we derive the access time of begrudgingly backtracking random walks BBRW) between two nodes $i$ and $j$, i.e., $\Tt(i, j)$, on tree graphs.
+At a high level, this section consists of the following order. \begin{enumerate} \item We decompose the access time for two nodes $v_{0}$ and $v_{N}$ into summations of the access time of neighboring nodes in the path (\cref{pf:bbrw1,lem:acc-time-bbrw-decompose}). \item The decomposed term in 1. can be formulated using (i) the return time and (ii) the access time between neighboring nodes (\cref{subsec:cond-at,lem:decomposed-bbrw-def}). \item The return time of a node can be formulated in terms of the number of edges and the degree of a node (\cref{pf:bbrw3,lem:return-time-bbrw}). \item The access time between neighboring nodes can be formulated using the number of edges and the degree of the node (\cref{pf:bbrw4,lem:acc-time-bbrw-neighbor}). \item Finally we formulate the access time of begrudgingly backtracking random walks (BBRW), i.e., $\Tt(i, j)$ (\cref{pf:bbrw5,prop:acc-time-bbrw}). \end{enumerate}

-\subsubsection{Decomposition of access time}
+\subsubsection{Decomposition of Access Time}

 We start by decomposing the access time $\Tt(i, j)$ similar to the one in \cref{lem:acc-time-srw-decompose}.
 However, a key difference exists in the BBRW random walk.
 When the walk first arrives at node $v_{n}$, it previously passed the node $v_{n-1}$.
-Therefore, we cannot return to $v_{n-1}$ upon the first failure to reach $v_{n+1}$. \begin{lemma} Consider a tree $\mathcal{G}$ and path $(v_0, \dots, v_{N})$.
-Then the access time of BBRW between node $v_0$ and $v_{N}$ can be derived as follows:
+Therefore, we cannot return to $v_{n-1}$ upon the first failure to reach $v_{n+1}$.